Dunedan/mbp-2016-linux/README.md

 For models with a T2 chip (MacBookPro15,* MacBookPro16,*) you'll need the BCE driver as described [here](https://wiki.t2linux.org/guides/dkms/), and the HID-apple patches in [linux-mbp-arch](https://github.com/aunali1/linux-mbp-arch).
-Force touch does not work and there are dead zones at the edge of the trackpads as the exact dimensions of the trackpads are hard to measure and hard coded into the driver.
+Force touch does not work and there are dead zones at the edge of the trackpads, as the exact dimensions of the trackpads are hard to measure and hard coded into the driver.
 The MacBookPro16,1 and MacBookPro16,2 both do not have working keyboard backlights.